ckovacs1/want-to-dos/README.md

 7-2.
 View Followers and Following
   - Below the profile info, there are two buttons that would direct you to another page showing all your following and followers.

-**Since our service has interactive features, and past notifications that you can't test with a brand new account or one account, use this test account below:**
-   - Email: el2765@nyu.edu
-   - Password: password123@